Calculating energy (in)dependence

 I started working on my home automation project in 2020.
 I started with a simple backup script that copies the source code to a second hard drive, just in case the primary hard drive fails.
 When my code base started to grow I extended the script to create a (daily) second copy on OneDrive.
 From a backup perspective this is working fine, but it does not give me versioning and source control.
 Luckily, Github exists.
 Microsoft developed a Github extension for Visual Studio.

 Make sure you update your Visual Studio installation before you install the extension.
+You also need to install Git for Windows.
 Additionally you need a Github account.
 After that, publishing an existing project to Github is pretty straightforward.
-Open the project, click File, Add to Source Control, and Visual Studio will offer you to create a new Github repository.

 Visual studio will offer you to create a Github repository.